Home / Military History / Battle of Trebia 218 BC...

 The Battle of Trebia was a crucial victory for Hannibal during the early stages of the Second Punic War.
 The battle proved Hannibal's military brilliance and motivated his men.
 Carthage was now capable of challenging the Romans on land in their own backyard.
 This victory would help Hannibal recruit more allies to join his depleted army.

-Background: The Road to the Battle of Trebia
+Background: Why the Battle of Trebia Happened in 218 BC

 The Rivalry Between Rome and Carthage